RBS investors told to reveal funding in cash call case

-LONDON A judge on Thursday ordered legal representatives of thousands of shareholders suing Royal Bank of Scotland (RBS.L) over a 12 billion pound cash call to reveal the source of its funding to meet the hefty risks of a trial.
+LONDON A judge on Thursday ordered legal representatives of thousands of shareholders suing Royal Bank of Scotland (RBS.L) over a 12 billion pound ($15 billion) cash call to prove they have insurance to meet the hefty risks of a trial.

 RBoS Shareholder Action Group, a 27,000-strong group of retail shareholders backed by around 100 institutions, was told to be more transparent about its ability to cover legal expenses if they lose the case, dating back to 2008, according to court documents.
 The trial is due to start in May.

-The group must provide the information to the court by Friday afternoon.

-High Court Judge Robert Hildyard said he was "troubled by the inconsistency of statements" by the group.
+High Court Judge Robert Hildyard said he was "troubled by the inconsistency of statements" by legal representatives of the group.
 At least one statement was inaccurate and had been made without the knowledge of the claimants' solicitors, he said.

 "I have also become concerned whether there is sufficient funding," Hildyard said.
 "In light of the concerns I have expressed, I think it appropriate and necessary that there should be more transparency as to the funding position."